 '''

 register(RegName, PidOrPort) -> true

 Types:

-'''

-'''

 RegName = atom()

 PidOrPort = port() | pid()

 '''

-Associates the name RegName with a process identifier (pid) or a port identifier.
+Registers the name RegName with a process identifier (pid) or a port identifier in the name registry.
 RegName, which must be an atom, can be used instead of the pid or port identifier in send operator (RegName !
-Message).
+Message) and most other BIFs that take a pid or port identifies as an argument.
 Example: